-In addition, the structure of the intermediary market is also subject to change, for example, there may be a change in customer sentiment or regulation which favours customers dealing directly with financial institutions which would reduce the flow of business from intermediaries which may have an adverse impact on the Group or, following Completion, the Combined Group if this business cannot be substituted.
-Also, there may be consolidation in the intermediary market which may change the behaviour of the residual intermediaries in ways which may adversely impact the Group or, following Completion, the Combined Group.
-Any of these factors could have a negative impact on the Group's or, following Completion, the Combined Group is ability to meet its strategic objectives for its asset base and, consequently, its business, financial condition, results of operations and/or prospects.
+In addition, the structure of the intermediary market is also subject to change, for example, there may be a change in customer sentiment or regulation which favours customers dealing directly with financial institutions which would reduce the flow of business from intermediaries which may have an adverse impact on the Group if this business cannot be substituted.
+Also, there may be consolidation in the intermediary market which may change the behaviour of the residual intermediaries in ways which may adversely impact the Group.
+Any of these factors could have a negative impact on the Group's ability to meet its strategic objectives for its asset base and, consequently, its business, financial condition, results of operations and/or prospects.

-In addition, if mortgage intermediaries are found to have violated applicable conduct regulations or standards in the sale of the Group's or, following Completion, the Combined Group's mortgage products, the Group's or, following Completion, the Combined Group's brands and/or reputation could be harmed as a result.
-Reputational damage to the Group's and, following Completion, the Combined Group's brands caused by the failure of a third-party supplier may also adversely impact the Group's and, following Completion, the Combined Group's brands or employees in the short and long-term and the ability to pursue new business opportunities.
+In addition, if mortgage intermediaries are found to have violated applicable conduct regulations or standards in the sale of the Group's mortgage products, the Group's brands and/or reputation could be harmed as a result.
+Reputational damage to the Group's brands caused by the failure of a third-party supplier may also adversely impact the Group's ability to attract and retain customers or employees in the short and long-term and the ability to pursue new business opportunities.